 NHS Scotland Academy launches National Resource to help boost staff nursing numbers

-The NHS Scotland Academy has launched 2 new resources to support nurses from outside the United Kingdom to work in Scotland.
+The NHS Scotland Academy has launched two new resources to support nurses from outside the United Kingdom to work in Scotland.

 The NHS Scotland Academy, a partnership between NHS Golden Jubilee and NHS Education for Scotland (NES), has created the digital resources to support nurse educators delivering Nursing and Midwifery Council (NMC) Test of Competence Objective Structured Clinical Examination (OSCE) training and international nurse recruits undertaking the test.